On universal classes of Lyapunov functions for linear switched systems: Universal classes of common Lyapunov functions

 \begin{remark} If $V$ is a (possibly nonstrict) common Lyapunov function and $\varphi:\R_+\to\R_+$ is continuous, strictly increasing, and such that $\varphi(0)=0$, then $\varphi\circ V$ is also a (nonstrict) common Lyapunov function.
-In particular, the positive multiple of a common Lyapunov function is a common Lyapunov function and if there exists a absolutely homogeneous common Lyapunov function, then for every $\alpha>0$ there exists a absolutely homogeneous common Lyapunov function of degree $\alpha$. \end{remark} We state here the version for linear switched systems of the classical direct Lyapunov theorem. \begin{theorem} A linear switched system $(\Sigma_{\M})$ admitting a nonstrict \clf\ is uniformly stable.
-If there exists a strict common Lyapunov function for $(\Sigma_\M)$, then the latter is uniformly exponentially stable. \end{theorem} In case the strict common Lyapunov function $V:\mathbb{R}^n\to\mathbb{R}_+$ in the above theorem is of class $\mathcal{C}^1$ on $\mathbb{R}^n\setminus\{0\}$, then a standard test for checking the strict decrease of $V$ along non-trivial trajectories of $(\Sigma_\M)$ goes as follows:
+In particular, the positive multiple of a common Lyapunov function is a common Lyapunov function and if there exists an absolutely homogeneous common Lyapunov function\footnote{Given $\alpha>0$, a function $V:\R^n\to \R$ is said to be \emph{absolutely homogeneous of degree $\alpha$} if $V(\lambda x)=|\lambda|^\alpha V(x)$ for every $x\in \R^n$ and $\lambda\in \R$.
+If $\alpha= 1$ we simply say that $V$ is \emph{absolutely homogeneous}.}, then for every $\alpha>0$ there exists an absolutely homogeneous common Lyapunov function of degree $\alpha$. \end{remark}